emmett-framework/emmett/docs/orm/migrations.md

 Generation and changes detection
 --------------------------------

-Unfortunately, the migration generator shipped with weppy is not able to detect all the changes you might make on the models.
+Unfortunately, the migration generator shipped with Emmett is not able to detect all the changes you might make on the models.
 Here we list what the generator can detect and what it cannot, but, please, consider that this list may change on new releases.

 The generator detects: